 Myth #5: Getting a tan can hide acne

 This myth might have developed as pimples might not look so obvious on tanned skin.
 However, getting a tan does nothing to heal acne.
-In fact, you are putting your skin at risk of premature ageing, skin cancer, and may darken existing acne scars.
+In fact, if you expose yourself unnecessarily to the Sun for long periods, you can be putting your skin at risk of premature ageing and skin cancer.
+Ironically, this may even darken existing acne scars.

 Effective Treatment for Acne & Pimpes